EME221 Series Preamplifier Kits

 4/ Higher than expected losses through the pre-amplifier in TX mode can be due to circuit losses caused by the 0.3pF capacitor C20, or the incorrect fabrication of L4.
 In some cases replacing this capacitor has fixed the problem but it could also be flux under the capacitor that may have caused the extra loss.

 5/ Issues with receive gain or not producing the correct frequency response can sometimes be traced to the Mini-Circuits LFCN-1200 filter.
-There have been issues with these filters at times being faulty.
-This could possibly be due to damage when soldering to the board.
-Also check that you have soldered all connections to the board including the earth connections.
+Check that you have soldered all connections to the board including the earth connections on the sides of the filter.
+There have been issues with these filters at times being faulty, or being damaged when soldering to the board.